Pertussis vaccine in pregnancy – what expectant mothers need to know

 Can there be side effects from pertussis vaccine in pregnancy?

 With any medicine, including the diphtheria-tetanus and inactivated pertussis (dTpa) vaccine, there is a chance of side effects.
 These are usually minor, but serious reactions are also possible.
 Most side effects do not affect daily activities and get better on their own in a few days.
 Common mild side effects from the dTpa vaccine include redness, swelling, pain, and tenderness where the injection is given, body-ache, fatigue, or fever.
 Headache, nausea, vomiting, diarrhoea, stomach ache, and arm swelling have also been reported.
-More serious reactions like severe swelling, pain, and redness in the arm where the injection was given occur rarely.
+More serious reactions like severe swelling, pain, and redness in the arm where the injection was given rarely occur.

 A life-threatening allergic reaction can happen after any vaccine, including dTpa, but the estimated risk is less than 1 in a million vaccinations.
 Signs of a severe allergic reaction can include hives, swelling of the face and throat, difficulty in breathing, a fast heartbeat, dizziness, and weakness.
 These would start a few minutes to a few hours after vaccination.